aruck-commits/solana-fundraise-skill/skill/superteam-grants.md

 - Submit → Decision: 1–3 weeks
 - Much faster if you know the regional lead personally (go to IRL events)

+*Grant listings current as of June 2026.
+Check earn.superteam.fun/grants for live opportunities.*

 Load `skill/application-writing.md` for proposal drafting help.